 Unit testing

 Tests are setup using pythons default testing framework unittest.
-These tests are run each time new code is pushed to our Github repository using Travis.
+These tests are run each time new code is pushed to our Github repository using GitHub Actions.
 They can also be edited and run on your local machine as explained below.

 In these explanations, we assume you have cloned a version of the qucat repository to your computer.